FgForrest/evitaDB/docs/user/en/use/api/write-data.md

 </LanguageSpecific>
 <LanguageSpecific to="graphql">

-In GraphQL API, the immutability is implicit by design.
-You may be able to modify the returned entity objects in your client application but these changes cannot be propagated to the evitaDB server, so it is encouraged to make your client model immutable as well (see the Java API for inspiration).
-The only way to modify the data is to use the [catalog data API](/docs/user/en/use/connectors/graphql.md#graphql-api-instances) and manually send evitaDB mutations with individual changes using one of the `updateCollectionName` GraphQL mutation specific to your selected [entity collection](/docs/user/en/use/data-model.md#collection).
+In the GraphQL API, the immutability is implicit by design.
+You may be able to modify the returned entity objects in your client application, but these changes cannot be propagated to the evitaDB server, so it is recommended to make your client model immutable as well (see the Java API for inspiration).
+The only way to modify the data is to use the [catalog data API](/docs/user/en/use/connectors/graphql.md#graphql-api-instances) and manually send evitaDB mutations with individual changes using one of the `updateCollectionName` GraphQL mutations specific to your selected [entity collection](/docs/user/en/use/data-model.md#collection).

 </LanguageSpecific>
 <LanguageSpecific to="rest">

-In REST API, the immutability is implicit by design.
-You may be able to modify the returned entity objects in your client application but these changes cannot be propagated to the evitaDB server, so it is encouraged to make your client model immutable as well (see the Java API for inspiration).
-The only way to modify the data is to use the [catalog API](/docs/user/en/use/connectors/rest.md#rest-api-instances) and manually send evitaDB mutations with individual changes using one of the REST endpoint for modifying data of your selected [entity collection](/docs/user/en/use/data-model.md#collection).
+In the REST API, the immutability is implicit by design.
+You may be able to modify the returned entity objects in your client application, but these changes cannot be propagated to the evitaDB server, so it is encouraged to make your client model immutable as well (see the Java API for inspiration).
+The only way to modify the data is to use the [catalog API](/docs/user/en/use/connectors/rest.md#rest-api-instances) and manually send evitaDB mutations with individual changes using one of the REST endpoints for modifying data of your selected [entity collection](/docs/user/en/use/data-model.md#collection).

 </LanguageSpecific>